dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-16-18-43.png)

-Ok, so now we need to find a vulnerability, probably a Buffer Overflow, so, After trying again with the commands, we found out that the "LST" command is also vulnerable to a buffer overflow.
-We can test it by sending the following payload after the memory leaks
+Ok, so now we need to find a vulnerability, probably a Buffer Overflow.
+After trying again enumerating the commands, we'll found out that the "LST" command is also vulnerable to a buffer overflow.
+We can test it by sending the following payload after the memory leaks.

 ```python

 payload = b"A"* 0xfb0

 ```
-And then,let's observe the crash using the _exchain_ command in widbg or similar in the debugger of your choosing.
+Let's observe the crash using the _exchain_ command in widbg or a similar one in the debugger of your choosing.

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-16-30-46.png)

 At this point we can overflow the _SEH_ when we send a payload of size 0xfb0.
 The number 0xfb0 is something to keep in consideration since this size helps me to keep the exploit stable.
 We'll see later that when exploiting remote, the return address Offset to overwrite may vary, so I recommend this size, but you can overflow with more if you need to.

 Next, we need to calculate the Offset of when the SEH value is being overwritten so we can exploit it.
 I used __msf-pattern__, from Kali and determined the proper Offset to overwrite the SEH at 0x408 bytes.
-We can confirm that sending the following payload
+We can confirm that sending the following payload.

 ```python
 payload = b"LST "